 As a result, to eat whenever they want, they created a snack food "sushi" using fresh raw fish and the rice with the taste of fermentation by vinegar.

-The words "in front of the city of Edo" is "Edomae" in Japanese.
+And, the words "in front of the city of Edo" is "Edomae" in Japanese.

 So the sushi born in Edo has been called "Edomae-zushi".